v1.0 - 11|25|2019

 If someone is trying to get you to buy something or send them money (or gifts, or donations, or…) please let us know in the app by contacting #open team (@hashtagopen) or via email at firstname.lastname@example.org.

 Simply put, do not use #open as a platform for conducting business of any kind.

 A Note on Kink

-We understand that certain kinks can include a financial element but, particularly in light of of the passage of FOSTA/SESTA, we cannot allow any content that suggests an exchange of money or gifts for sex or companionship on #open.
+We understand that certain kinks can include a financial element but, particularly in light of the passage of FOSTA/SESTA, we cannot allow any content that suggests an exchange of money or gifts for sex or companionship on #open.
 This includes references to sugar baby/parent relationships, findom, etc. We at #open strongly oppose FOSTA/SESTA, and look forward to re-evaluating this policy as soon as it can be repealed.